Shopping Cart

 Aggressive ingredients: We avoid irritating ingredients that can attack the skin barrier or damage the skin's microbiome.

-Allergens: We avoid known allergens or allergy-triggering substances such as essential oils so that our products are well tolerated even by sensitive skin.
+Allergens: We avoid known allergens or allergy-triggering substances such as essential oils, so that our products are well tolerated even by sensitive skin.

 Unresearched ingredients: We avoid exotic extracts and trendy ingredients that have not been sufficiently researched.